urbit/urbit/pkg/arvo/neo/cod/std/src/fil/messenger.md

 ```

 ### Messenger shrub
 `/imp/messenger` is the top-level interface through which users can create, post in, and manage groupchats and DMs.
-This is the only part of the system that has a UI.
+This is the shrub that corresponds to the main "Messenger" UI within Sky.

 #### kook:neo
 Messenger has no state.
 This shrub is just an interface for creating groupchats and DMs, which are its kids.
 If those kids are `/imp/dm`s they take `%dm-diff`s, and if they're `/imp/groupchat`s they take `%groupchat-diff`s.